Audio/MIDI multitrack recording software

 The following audio file formats are supported:

-• .AEM files: contain references to audio files to play. .AEM files are application-generated (see Understanding Audio Editing).
+• .AEM files: contain references to audio files to play. .AEM files are generated by MultitrackStudio (see Understanding Audio Editing).

-The Windows version can open existing .aac, .ac3, .mp4 and .wma files (requires Windows 7 or newer).
+The Windows version can open existing .aac, .ac3, .mp4, and .wma files.

 WAV files